revelfire/eth2-staking/README.md

 **Your takeaways from this post**
 - Implement a client (lighthouse) to stake Ethereum
-- Which infrastructure to buy to stake at home: rapsberry, harddrive, internet connection
+- Which infrastructure to get to stake at home: rapsberry, harddrive, internet connection
 - A setup to obtain high security for your funds
 - Some basic monitoring and steps to fix commum issues